joswin18/MotivateMe-chrome-Extension/README.md

 ### API Used

-The extension uses the [Type.fit Quotes API](https://zenquotes.io/api/quotes) for fetching motivational quotes.
+The extension uses the [Zenquotes API](https://zenquotes.io/api/quotes) for fetching motivational quotes.

 ### Local Storage